 Today we're making homemade empanada dough that can be used to make pastelillos, empanadas, and so much more!
 It's made with just 5 ingredients (flour, butter, salt, egg, and water) and comes together in less than an hour.

-If you've ever had Puerto Rican cuisine, you know how special empanadillas are.
+If you’ve ever had Latin American or Puerto Rican cuisine, you know how special empanadas are.

-This 5 ingredient empanada dough is super easy to make and so fun to roll out and fill with whatever you're craving (like these apple pie stuffed empanadas)!
+This 5 ingredient empanada dough is super easy to make and so much fun to roll out and fill with whatever you’re craving.

 Ingredients